Hungary VAT Compliance: Key Changes 2026

 What this means for businesses:

-2. More Detailed Domestic Purchases Listing from July 2026
+2. More Detailed Domestic Purchases Listing from July 2026.
+Update: plans to keep rules unchanged

-Further changes are expected to take effectfrom the July 2026 reporting period, affecting the Domestic Purchases Listing (page “M” of the Hungarian VAT return).
+Further changes were expected to take effect from the July 2026 reporting period, affecting the Domestic Purchases Listing (page "M" of the Hungarian VAT return).

-From this point, the listing will need to include more detailed data, most notably the amount of VAT deducted on domestic purchases.
-Currently, it is voluntary to report the section “Levonásba helyezett adó” (reclaimable VAT),however, it is expected to become mandatory as of July 2026.
+From this point, the listing was due to include more detailed data, most notably the amount of VAT deducted on domestic purchases.
+Currently, it is voluntary to report the section “Levonásba helyezett adó” (reclaimable VAT); under the original timeline, this was expected to become mandatory as of July 2026.

 Key impact: